 Under Florida Statutes §768.81(2), the amount of compensation a plaintiff receives can be reduced by their percentage of fault assigned by a jury.
 Plaintiffs should consult with a traumatic brain injury lawyer in St. Petersburg to find out if this law might impact the outcome of their case.

-Talk to a St. Petersburg TBI Attorney Today
+Talk to a St. Petersburg Brain Injury Lawyer Today

 Traumatic brain injuries often have symptoms and consequences that are not obvious to other people, which can make it difficult to show the defendant or a jury your damages.
 A seasoned St. Petersburg traumatic brain injury lawyer could work hard to portray the physical, financial, and emotional damages you have suffered.